 How Does GoFundMe Make Money?

-The platform fee is paid in exchange for the ability to raise money on GoFundMe’s platform.
+The platform fee is paid in exchange for the ability to raise money on GoFundMe’s website.
 It is used to cover their cost, for instance, to pay for servers or employees.

-The transaction fee covers the cost of processing the user’s payment.
-For most countries, it’s at 2.9 percent plus a small, fixed fee of ($0.30 in the United States).
+Meanwhile, the transaction fee covers the cost of processing the user’s payment.
+For most countries, it’s equal to 2.9 percent plus a small, fixed fee of ($0.30 in the United States).

 Both fees vary per country.
 While, for instance, GoFunMe only charges a 2.9 percent transaction fee in the United States (at no additional platform fee charges), it’s platform fees in Belgium are 5 percent alongside a transaction fee of 2.45 percent.

 Additionally, GoFundMe Charity applies a different fee structure depending on the type of plan that users are subscribed to.
-Detailed pricing can be found here.
+However, in most countries, such as the US, Canada, Australia, UK, and most major European countries, a platform fee is not applied.

 Lastly, a small portion of GoFundMe’s revenue comes from the donations that it receives directly from its users.
 Donors have the option to not only donate to a campaign, but also directly to GoFundMe.